Irutingab/Banking_system/README.md

 1. Banking System

 This is a simple banking system implemented in Python.
 It supports operations for Savings and Current accounts, including deposits, withdrawals, balance checks, and interest application for savings accounts.
 The system also records transactions in a MySQL database.
+Each account is uniquely identified by its `account_number`.

 2. Features